abhisekswain/movie-user-ratings/README.md

 4. runtime
 5. mpaa_rating[T.R]

 **Conclusion**

-While it appears that highly rated movies and movies with higher critics ratings seems to have higher IMDb ratings, it is not obvious as the correlation matrix would have indicated.
-It is interesting to note that genres that contain Drama and movie runtime have a large affect on how much the audience likes a movie.
+It is interesting to note that movies that belong to the Drama genre and have longer runtime get higher ratings from audiences.